 |Week 4.||Survey of Activities for use Before Disasters Strike|

 Preparedness for Disaster: Early warning systems.
 Traditionally, community members have not had warning of when they need to evacuate—and frequently they have left it too late.
 Your government’s meteorological office may have the capability of, for example, in a potential flood situation, evaluating when water has reached a critical height and can announce that a flood is imminent.
 Communities should form partnerships with these offices and ensure that they have clear access to early warning information in case of disaster.

 |Week 5.||Survey of Activities for use During Disasters|

-Search and rescue training.
+Search and Rescue DRR Training.
 Search and rescue team members learn specific techniques that are safe, and are given simple tools such as life-jackets, safe boats, inner tubes, and flashlights which give them the confidence and the capability to look for a missing person or of rescue a trapped elderly or disabled person.